Current Cannabis Laws in South Africa (2026): The Complete Legal Guide

 -

-Enable future commercial regulation
+Enable future regulatory frameworks

 4. Is Cannabis Legal in South Africa in 2026?